Aasthag2105/Project/README.md

 Function/Features features we plan to implement:
-Functions we plan to implement
 •
 •
 •
 •

-Features we plan to implement
 •	The computer will generate its move using the random function.
 •	Data Structures to store the moves available and moves used.
 •